MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/matrix.md

 | 0  0  1 |
 </pre>

-You can create an identity matrix using the static  [`SKMatrix.MakeIdentity`](https://developer.xamarin.com/api/member/SkiaSharp.SKMatrix.MakeIdentity()/) method:
+You can create an identity matrix using the static  [`SKMatrix.MakeIdentity`](xref:SkiaSharp.SKMatrix.MakeIdentity) method:

 ```csharp
 SKMatrix matrix = SKMatrix.MakeIdentity();